SciFracX/FractionalTransforms.jl/docs/src/frft.md

 The fractional Fourier transform algorithm is ``O(N\log N)`` time complexity algorithm.

+## Relationship with FRST and FRCT

+The FRFT can be computed by a smaller transform kernel with the help of the FRCT or the DFRST for the even or odd signal.

 ## Algorithm details

 The numerical algorithm can be treated as as follows: